rohitamar/IdentifyingCarBrandsNoisyImagesCNN/README.md

-# IdentifyingCarBrandsNoisyImagesCNN
-Identifying Car Brands in Noisy Images Using Convolutional Neural Networks
+# Identifying Car Brands in Noisy Images Using Convolutional Neural Networks